Every time you eat or drink, you feed or fight the disease!

 In contrast, foods with a low GI value are digested and absorbed more slowly, resulting in a slower and smaller increase in blood glucose levels.

-As a result, low GI diets have various health benefits, including stable blood sugar control and a lower risk of diabetes and several medical conditions.
+As a result, low GI diets have various health benefits, including stable blood sugar control and a lower risk of diabetes and several medical condition.

 Low GI foods have a GI value of 55 or less.
 For example, many fruits good for diabetes have a low glycemic index (GI).
 Here we have listed a few of them: